 【Major points】

-1. A well-functioning vascular access is essential for successful hemodialysis treatment.
+1. Keeping your vascular access working well is essential for good dialysis quality.

 What is vascular access for hemodialysis?